-Rookie Webb, Giants beat Braves 4-1, avoid sweep
+Freeman leaves Braves’ 4-1 loss to Giants with sore elbow

+The Braves plan on Freeman joining the team in New York for Friday night’s first game of the final regular-season series against the Mets.

+“Hopefully some good treatment will make it go away,” he said. “… Hopefully I’ll be ready to go for the game on Friday.”

-ATLANTA (AP) — Rookie Logan Webb allowed only two hits and one run in six innings, Evan Longoria drove in two runs with two hits and the San Francisco Giants beat Dallas Keuchel and the Atlanta Braves 4-1 on Sunday.
+Rookie Logan Webb allowed only two hits and one run in six innings as San Francisco prevented the Braves from sweeping the three-game series.
+Evan Longoria drove in two runs with two hits.

-Braves manager Brian Snitker, preparing the NL East champions for the playoffs, rested outfielder Ronald Acuña Jr., third baseman Josh Donaldson and second baseman Ozzie Albies.
+Snitker, preparing the NL East champions for the playoffs, rested outfielder Ronald Acuña Jr., third baseman Josh Donaldson and second baseman Ozzie Albies.
 Albies had his second straight day off before reaching on a pinch-hit single in the ninth.

-Webb (2-2) was sharp in his seventh start, preventing the Braves from a three-game sweep in their final regular-season game at SunTrust Park.

-Webb struck out seven.
-He opened the game with five scoreless innings before Adeiny Hechavarría tripled in the sixth and scored on Freddie Freeman’s groundout.
+Webb (2-2) struck out seven.
+He opened the game with five scoreless innings before Adeiny Hechavarría tripled in the sixth and scored on Freeman’s groundout.

 Relievers Tyler Rogers and Will Smith closed out the combined five-hitter.
 Smith pitched the ninth for his 34th save.

-After being outscored 14-1 in losing the first two games of the series, the Giants scored three runs in the sixth off Keuchel (8-7).
+After being outscored 14-1 in losing the first two games of the series, the Giants scored three runs in the sixth off Dallas Keuchel (8-7).

 Longoria was only 2 for 17 on the road trip before driving in Austin Slater with a double to right-center off Keuchel in the sixth.

 Joey Rickard’s double to left field drove in Longoria and Kevin Pillar, who reached on shortstop Dansby Swanson’s fielding error.

 Longoria added a run-scoring single off Luke Jackson in the seventh.